Fairfield Domestic Violence Attorney

 - completing a 52-week batterer intervention program.

-Whether you have been wrongfully accused of domestic violence or seek to take legal action against an abuser, Attorney Pori can handle your case.
-Our firm represents both sides in domestic violence cases, so you can trust that we know how to prepare against the prosecution’s methods and the defense’s strategies.
+Whether you have been wrongfully accused of domestic violence, another violent crime or seek to take legal action against an abuser, Attorney Pori can handle your case.
+Our Fairfield domestic violence lawyer represents both sides in domestic violence cases, so you can trust that we know how to prepare against the prosecution’s methods and the defense’s strategies.
 Let the Law Office of Tim A. Pori defend you against your domestic violence charges or help you petition for a permanent restraining order to protect you and your family against impending violence.

 - A Great Trial Lawyer that Loves a Good Fight